mtempling/dg/README.md

 incus installation is just a minimal installation.

-When incus and Xpra has been installed, create-instance will continue and launch an incus container based on Ubuntu 22.04.
+When incus and Xpra has been installed, create-instance will continue and launch an incus container based on Debian 12.
 A few packages will be installed within the container:

 * openssh
-* OVE packages
+* packages needed to run OVE
 * Xfce
 * Xpra